 Full-text primary materials such as the Internal Revenue Code as well as editorial research materials, productivity tools, and news related to tax, accounting, finance, and trade.
 Liberty access only

-EBSCO is the leading provider of research databases, e-journals, magazine subscriptions, e-books and discovery service to libraries of all kinds.
+EBSCO is the leading provider of research databases, e-journals, magazine subscriptions, e-books, and discovery services to libraries of all kinds.
 For more than 70 years, we’ve partnered with libraries to improve research with quality content and technology.
 Liberty access only

 Congressional Quarterly magazine regarding government, commerce, and politics at the federal level.
 Covers most acts of Congress providing news and analysis.
 Liberty University only.

 Weekly index to recently published legal articles in over 500 legal publications.
 Items organized within 100 relevant subject headings.
 Includes complete tables of contents for all journals indexed.
 Prepared by the Gallagher Law Library, University of Washington.
-Available four to six weeks before commercial indexes.
-See also Smart CILP.
-Liberty access only.
+Subscription ended in June of 2020.
+Back issues are available.